sueyic/GettingAndCleaningDataCourseProject/CodeBook.md

 * activity: There are 6 activities performed by test subjects: "walking", "walkingUpstairs", "walkingDownstairs", "sitting", "standing", "laying".

-* variable: Feature which represents a direct or derived measurement from the accelerometer or gyrometer.
+* variable: Feature which represents a derived measurement from the accelerometer or gyrometer.
 For details on the features, please see `data/features_info.txt`.
 There are in total 60 features, which are as follows.
 <pre>
 tBodyAccMeanX
 tBodyAccMeanY